finos/FDC3/toolbox/fdc3-conformance/FDC3-2.0-Conformance-Test-Cases.md

   - Then in the first step, use `fdc3.raiseIntent("aTestingIntent", testContextX, appIdentifier)` to target the running instance of app A.
   - Confirm that the intent is delivered to the correct instance and that another instance is NOT started.
 Otherwise, as above.
 - `2.0-RaiseIntentTargetedInstanceResolveFindInstances`: Repeat the above test, but:
   - Before the first step, use `let appIdentifier = await fdc3.open({appId: "<A's appId>"})` to start A.
   - Then use `const instances = await fdc3.findInstances({appId: "<A's appId>"})` to retrieve a list of instances of app A. Confirm that only one is present and retrieve its `AppIdentifier`, confirming that it contains and `instanceId` field that matches that returned by the `fdc3.open` call.
   - Then in the first step, use `fdc3.raiseIntent("aTestingIntent", testContextX, appIdentifier)` to target the running instance of app A.
   - Confirm that the intent is delivered to the correct instance and that another instance is NOT started.
 Otherwise, as above.
 - `2.0-RaiseIntentFailedResolve`: Perform above test, but:
   - Use `fdc3.raiseIntent("aTestingIntent", testContextY)`.
 Note that no app supports this intent and context combination.**
   - You should receive a JavaScript Error with the message `ResolveError.NoAppsFound`.
-- `2.0-RaiseIntentFailTargetedAppResolve1`: Perform above test, but:**
+- `2.0-RaiseIntentFailTargetedAppResolve1`: Perform above test, but:
   - Use `fdc3.raiseIntent("aTestingIntent", testContextY, {appId: "<A's appId>"})`.
   - You should receive a JavaScript Error with the message `ResolveError.NoAppsFound`.
 - `2.0-RaiseIntentFailTargetedAppResolve2`: Perform above test, but:
   - Use `fdc3.raiseIntent("aTestingIntent", testContextY, {appId: "NonExistentApp"})`.
-  - You should receive a JavaScript Error with the message `ResolveError.TargetAppUnavailable `.
+  - You should receive a JavaScript Error with the message `ResolveError.TargetAppUnavailable`.
 - `2.0-RaiseIntentFailTargetedAppResolve3`: Perform above test, but:
-  - Use `fdc3.raiseIntent(‘sharedTestingIntent2’, testContextY, {appId: "<H's appId>"})`.
+  - Use `fdc3.raiseIntent("sharedTestingIntent2", testContextY, {appId: "<H's appId>"})`.
   - You should receive a JavaScript Error with the message `ResolveError.IntentDeliveryFailed` (as this app is configured for the intent and context pair, but does not add any intent listeners).
   - **Note:  Test will need an extended timeout to allow for this to be returned in time by the desktop agent, which will have a vendor-defined timeout.**
 - `2.0-RaiseIntentFailTargetedAppResolve4`: Perform above test, but:
-  - `fdc3.raiseIntent(‘sharedTestingIntent2’, testContextY, {appId: "<I's appId>"})`
+  - `fdc3.raiseIntent("sharedTestingIntent2", testContextY, {appId: "<I's appId>"})`
   - You should receive a JavaScript Error with the message `ResolveError.IntentDeliveryFailed` (as this app is configured for the intent and context pair, but adds intent listeners of the wrong type.
   - **Note:  Test will need an extended timeout to allow for this to be returned in time by the desktop agent, which will have a vendor-defined timeout.**
 - `2.0-RaiseIntentFailTargetedAppInstanceResolve1`: Perform above test, but:
   - First spawn an instance of App **A** and collect its `AppIdentifier` with `const appIdentifier = await fdc3.open({appId: "<A's appId>"})`.
-  - Then use `fdc3.raiseIntent("aTestingIntent", testContextY, appIdentifier )` to target that instance.
+  - Then use `fdc3.raiseIntent("aTestingIntent", testContextY, appIdentifier)` to target that instance.
   - You should receive a JavaScript Error with the message `ResolveError.NoAppsFound` (since A doesn't support this context type).
 - `2.0-RaiseIntentFailTargetedAppInstanceResolve2`: Perform above test, but:
   - Use `fdc3.raiseIntent("aTestingIntent", testContextY, {appId: "<A's appId>", instanceId "NonExistentInstanceId"})`.
-  - You should receive a JavaScript Error with the message `ResolveError.TargetInstanceUnavailable `.
+  - You should receive a JavaScript Error with the message `ResolveError.TargetInstanceUnavailable`.

 ### Raise Intent Result (void result)